prajwal55-sudo/Simple_Cal./Readme.txt

    remainder, modulos
    power

-(Note:-This project can be improved further, as I have created just to partice my ongoing learning codes)
+Note:-This project can be improved further, as I have created just to practice my ongoing learning codes.

-Project Info
-Version: 1.0.0
-Language: Python
-Type: Beginner CLI Project
-Created by: Prajwal_Kadlag
-Date: 2026-02-04

 ⚠️ Future Improvements
 •This project can be improved further by adding: